 401(k): This is a retirement plan offered through an employer where you set up recurring contributions from your pre-tax income into a retirement account.
 The employer may “match” contributions up to a certain amount or percentage, meaning they contribute a certain amount for every dollar you put in.
 Withdrawals from a 401(k)can begin at age 59.5.

 501(c)(3): This is a designation that denotes a nonprofit organization.
-Companies who offer financial assistance are usually more impartial if they’re a 501(c)(3) because their profits are not tied to promoting a single solution that they offer.
+Companies that offer financial assistance are usually more impartial if they’re a 501(c)(3) because their profits are not tied to promoting a single solution that they offer.

 529 college savings plan: This is the most common type of college savings plan parents can use to save up for their children’s education.
 The programs are run by states and educational institutions, but the money saved can usually be used even if your child decides to go out-of-state or to another school.
 There are usually tax benefits for putting money into this plan.